Inbibo/adonisfx_docs/docs/maya/sensors.md

 ## AdnSensorRotation

 AdnSensorRotation is the sensor for computing meaningful output values representing the angle, angular velocity or angular acceleration between three transform nodes.
-The values of velocity and acceleration can then be remapped to produce desirable activation values to drive the simulation of the deformer.
+The values of velocity and acceleration can then be remapped to produce desirable activation values to drive the simulation of an Adonis deformer.
 This sensor has to work in combination with an AdnLocatorRotation both for setup and visualization.
-And example use case for this sensor would be applying it to the arc connection made between bones which would compute the angle between two bones rotating.
+An example use case for this sensor would be applying it to the arc connection made between bones which would compute the angle between two bones rotating.

 ### How to use